 How to choose a bird bath.

 Think shallow!
 Birds don’t swim!
-(Except for ducks, duh.)
+(Except for Ducks and other water birds, duh.)
 Two to three inches is perfect.
 If it’s deeper than 2″ add a flat rock or two to give birds safe choices.

 More water, more birds!
 If there’s a traffic jam at your bird bath, add another one!
 They will LOVE it.

 Make it easy on yourself.
 Make sure your garden hose is handy and reaches your bath for easy filling and rinsing.